luhn/pyramid-resource/README.md

 The
 [pyramid_traversalwrapper](https://github.com/Pylons/pyramid_traversalwrapper)
-project proxies a location-ignorant resource tree to make it resource aware.
+project proxies a location-ignorant resource tree to make it location-aware.